Skip to content

 When this command is set to true, users can add, modify, or remove accounts on their devices for services like iCloud, Mail, and Calendar.
 If set to false, the command restricts users from making account modifications, effectively locking the current account setup on the device.

 Be very cautious before using this command.
-It will freeze all accounts in place and cannot be changed until the profile is lifted.
+It will freeze all accounts in place and can only be changed once the profile is lifted.
 This command would be ideal for brand-new devices, devices where no accounts are desired, or devices with configured email, CalDAV, CardDAV, VPN, etc., accounts already deployed via MDM.

 Here's how to use this command in SimpleMDM: